hoegrammer/pifi-monitor/README.md

 # If you want to monitor 2 networks with one pi

 Create two hosts and clone the repo twice, into different directories, with different identity and psk.
-Remember to add both directory paths to crontab.
+Remember to add both directory paths to crontab, and to change them where they are hard-coded in the scripts.